 What to Get Adults for Christmas

 A young friend told me about a gift she’d given her mom one year.
-She’d customized it by adding song lyrics from a song her mother used to sing to her.
+She’d customized it by adding the lyrics from a song her mother used to sing to her.

 That story reminded me that the best gifts come from the heart and are born out of relationship.